-- Limit tea and coffee, as this can prevent iron absorption.
+- Limit tea and coffee, as these can prevent iron absorption.

-- Find out what kind of anaemia you have and how it can be treated.
-Ask your GP or dietitian if you need vitamin B12 injections, iron or other supplements, and whether certain foods can help.
+- Ask your GP or dietitian if you need vitamin B12 injections, iron or other supplements, and whether certain foods can help.

-- Eat foods high in vitamin C (e.g. red or orange fruits and vegetables) in the same meal as iron-rich foods, as vitamin C helps the body absorb iron.
+- Eat foods high in vitamin C (e.g. red or orange fruits and vegetables) in the same meal as iron-rich foods.
+Vitamin C helps the body absorb iron.

-- If you smoke, talk to your GP about quitting, call Quitline on 13 7848, or visit quit.org.au.
+- If you smoke, talk to your GP about quitting, call Quitline on 13 7848, or visit quitnow.gov.au.
 Tobacco can worsen your symptoms.

-- Surgery to the oesophagus and stomach can cause significant side effects and affect the way you eat.
+- Surgery to the stomach and oesophagus can cause significant side effects.
 This can affect your physical and emotional wellbeing.

 - After treatment, you may have a poor appetite, find it difficult to eat certain foods, or feel full quickly.
 This can lead to weight loss and malnutrition.

 - Sitting up during and after meals can help swallowing and digestion.
-It’s best to wait about four hours after a meal before going to bed and to avoid eating late meals.
+It's best to avoid eating late meals and to wait about four hours after a meal before going to bed.

-- To avoid dehydration, drink fluid throughout the day, in between meals.
+- To avoid dehydration, try to drink fluid in small amounts throughout the day.
 It is best not to drink much liquid at mealtimes.

 - Talk to your doctor or dietitian if you have ongoing trouble with eating and digestion, have symptoms of anaemia or if you keep losing weight.

-- Talking to a counsellor or someone who has been through a similar experience to you may help you cope with the changes.
+- You may feel self-conscious when eating.
+Talking to a counsellor or someone who has been through a similar experience to you may help you cope with the changes.